oracle/graphpipe/docs/guide/servers/overview.md

 In order to provide maximize compatibility between our various server builds, and also to maximize performance, the CPU builds of our servers are compiled with [MKL](https://software.intel.com/en-us/mkl).
-When using Tensorflow, MKL provides the added benefit of supporting channels_first image ordering for convolutional operations, which is generally the preferred ordering when using GPU.
+When using Tensorflow, MKL provides the added benefit of supporting channels_first dimension ordering for convolutional operations, which is generally the preferred ordering when using GPU.
 Thus, when using the default configurations of GraphPipe servers, CPU and GPU versions can serve the same models and accept the same inputs.

-Of course, it could be that your specific use requires different optimizations or channel ordering; if this is the case, it should be straightforward to tweak the source code to build a custom version for your needs.
+Of course, it could be that your application requires different optimizations or channel ordering; if this is the case, it should be straightforward to tweak the source code to build a custom version for your needs.